Tree-based Focused Web Crawling with Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we proposed an end-to-end reinforcement learning focused crawling framework that outperforms state-of-the-art methods on the harvest rate of web pages.
-We formalized focused crawling as a Markov Decision Process, in which the agent necessarily follows the successive order of state transitions and selects actions (related to URLs) that are explicitly available in current state (related to the Web graph).
-In addition, we improved the impractical time complexity of synchronous updates through the use of Tree-Frontier that we introduced.
-A Tree-Frontier update handles the large state and action spaces through adaptive discretization, while at the same time facilitating efficient sampling of the frontier, improving by orders of magnitude the computationally infeasible problem of a synchronous update.
+In this paper, we proposed an end-to-end reinforcement learning focused crawling framework that outperforms state-of-the-art methods on the harvest rate and the number of retrieved web sites (domains).
+We formalized focused crawling as a Markov Decision Process, in which the agent necessarily follows the successive order of state transitions and selects actions (related to URLs) that are explicitly available in the current state (related to the Web graph).
+In addition, we improved the impractical time complexity of the synchronous method through the use of Tree-Frontier that we introduced.
+A Tree-Frontier update handles the large state and action spaces through adaptive discretization, while at the same time facilitating efficient sampling of the frontier, improving by orders of magnitude the computational cost issue of the synchronous method.

-As a future work, we would like to investigate the addition of an intrinsic reward, in order to enhance agent's exploration in order to visit a larger number of relevant domains.
-An additional open question is the minimization of the size of the labeled data set needed to train the classifier, which is used in turn to estimate the reward function.
+As a future work, we would like to investigate the addition of an intrinsic reward, aiming to enhance the agent's exploration for visiting a larger number of relevant domains.
+Moreover, we intend to effectively design the reward function towards giving more emphasis on exploring specific regions of the Pareto front (e.g. focusing more on the harvest rate but also fetching a specific number of domains).
+Such an improvement on the proposed framework would further increase its usefulness by capturing a wider range of real-time use cases.
+An additional open challenge is the minimization of the size of the labeled data set needed to train the classifier, which could be used to estimate the reward function.